 (A beacon of authenticity)

 The front entrance to Café Jelinek feels like you’re about to walk into a rundown jazz club.
 But the first thing to greet you inside is a warm, free-standing wood-fuelled stove that sets the tone for the whole Jelinek experience.

 Whereby I doubt anybody there has ever considered the idea of offering an “experience”.
-Café Jelinek is what it is – a coffee house that screams (or whispers) authenticity at you.
+Café Jelinek is what it is: a coffee house that screams (or whispers) authenticity at you.

-The hardwood floor bears the scrapes of a thousand tired feet, the wooden chairs caressed by a myriad of caffeine-fuelled hands, the walls faded under a barrage of smoke-filled debate and discussion.
+The hardwood floor bears the scrapes of a thousand tired feet, the wooden chairs caressed by a myriad of caffeine-fuelled hands, the walls faded under a barrage of debate and discussion.

-The authenticity continues with the staff, who don’t seem as if they’re trying to conform to some expected model or stereotype.
+The authenticity continues with the staff, who didn’t seem as if they’re trying to conform to some expected model or stereotype.
 They’re just trying to make sure you have what you need with the minimum of fuss.

 And the clientele is as authentic as they come, too.